TytusKolpak/SlipThrough2/Documentation/Documentation.md

 For version 3.X.X

 1. Moving map - be able to get to the right side of current map and load next half of the map to the right thus making it look like there is still some land.
 Make the move smooth, not a jump.
+2. Smith/shop building with its contents after entering - whole new map layout :)

 ## 3. Interacting with the map